 Rangemaster Glendale 1 Bowl Brushed Stainless Steel Sink & Waste Kit with Reversible Drainer - 950 x 508mm

 Stainless steel sinks are generally the cheapest option, so if you’re on a tight budget or you’re just looking for a replacement sink to put in a rental property, they are the best choice.
-Most stainless steel sinks come with lengthy guarantees, and all Reginox stainless steel kitchen sinks come with a lifetime guarantee.
-As stainless steel sinks are lighter than other options, the way that they can be fitted is also more flexible.
-There is a huge selection of top mount, flush mount and undermount stainless steel sinks, as well as the eye-catching Caple Belfast stainless steel sink.
+Most stainless steel sinks come with lengthy guarantees and as stainless steel sinks are lighter than other options, the way that they can be fitted is also more flexible.

 One drawback of budget stainless steel sinks is that they are usually made from thinner stainless steel.
 This not only makes them more prone to dents and scratches, but it also makes them noisier as well.
 The thicker the stainless steel, the quieter the sink, but also the more expensive.
 Some of the more expensive sinks also have special sound absorbing pads under the sink to further reduce the noise.
 As we’ve discussed, stainless steel is generally the cheapest of the materials, but if you’re looking for a top of the range stainless steel sink, you can expect to pay upwards of £400, compared to around £50-100 for a budget one.

 - Very durable - corrosion and rust resistant and normally come with lengthy guarantees

 - Usually the cheapest of all the materials

 - Top mount, flush mount and undermount options available